sahilsinghM/paybridge/README.md

 ## Notes
 - All copy and visuals are original placeholders; replace with production content as needed.
 - Components are mobile-first and use `max-w-7xl` container widths for consistent layouts.
+- If your network blocks npm registry access, configure the appropriate proxy or mirror before running `npm install`.